Skip to content

 • What are the important features to consider while grouping or segmenting dataset?

+Once the data is imported, create a dataset for enrichment purposes.
 Data exploration (suggested checklist) entails understanding the process that generates the data and the characteristics of the data.
-The process consists of the store capturing the customer's purchase data in their systems.
-The Online Retail Transaction dataset contains records of customer purchases, including invoice numbers, stock codes, product descriptions, quantities, invoice dates, customer IDs, and the countries of purchase.
-It provides valuable insights into customer behavior and purchasing patterns, making it ideal for segmentation and sales analysis.
+The Online Retail Transaction dataset contains records of customer purchases.
 There are several records with negative quantity which are not valid values.
 The invoices range between December 2010 and December 2011.
-Around 500K records belong to United Kingdom, this being the country with maximum records.
+Around 500K records belong to United Kingdom.

-The K-Means clustering model is ideal for the Online Retail Transaction dataset as it effectively segments customers into meaningful groups based on their purchasing behavior, uncovering patterns in the data.
-It is computationally efficient, scalable, and can handle unlabeled data, making it perfect for identifying customer segments like high-value or frequent buyers.
-Additionally, it helps detect outliers, determine the optimal number of groups, and prioritize key features for actionable insights.
+The K-Means clustering model is ideal for this dataset as it effectively segments customers into meaningful groups based on their purchasing behavior, uncovering patterns in the data.

 For the current dataset, we will use an existing model driver, KMeans-with-Elbow.
 Follow the steps to build a KMeans Clustering model and use the model driver KMeans-with-Elbow.
 Use appropriate parameters and evaluation metrics to optimize the solution.